HyeonbumLee/HyeonbumLee.github.io/index.md

 - (Jun 22, 2025) One paper has been accepted at ESORICS'25.\
 Title : UTRA: Universal Token Reusability Attack and Token Unforgeable Delegatable Order-Revealing Encryption\
 Authors : Jaehwan Park, **_Hyeonbum Lee_**, Junbeom Hur, Jae Hong Seo and Doowon Kim.

-- (Nov 5, 2024) I presented a talk titled 'How to Design a Zero-Knowledge Proof System in the Discrete Logarithm Setting' at the Hanyang Mathematics Colloquium in Seoul.

-- (Oct 11, 2024) I won an Excellence Prize at the National Cryptographic Technology Contest, 2024.\
-Title : UTRA: Universe Token Reusability Attack and Verifiable Delegatable Order-Revealing Encryption\
-Participants : **_Hyeonbum Lee_**, Jaehwan Park, Junbeom Hur, Jae Hong Seo, and Doowon Kim

 ## Languages